2025 Solar Incentives Guide for Paragould, AR - Tax Credits & Rebates

 Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

 The ITC was originally for 30% of the cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-To understand exactly how much the ITC could save you, speak with your local Paragould solar panel installation expert.
+To better understand exactly how much the ITC could save you, speak with your local Paragould solar panel installation expert.

 State & Local Solar Incentives